EBorroughs/blackjack/README.md

 # blackjack
 A simple blackjack server application

-Current planned improvements are more testing, RAML documentation for the server API, and a client implementation.
+Current planned improvements are more testing, RAML documentation for the server API, and an actual back end storage implementation.